 A student may request an incomplete grade from an instructor if there is a legitimate reason acceptable to the instructor and the student is making satisfactory progress at the time.
 The student and instructor agree on requirements and time limit for completion of the course.
-The agreed upon date is then entered by the instructor during the grading process.
+The agreed upon date is then entered by the Office of Records and Registration.